History of English cricket (1846–1863): Achievements

-In a match played 27–29 May 1847 between MCC and Oxford University, William Hillyer completed the first recorded "match double" of 100 runs and ten wickets in a top-class game, scoring 26 and 83 and taking thirteen wickets.
+In a match played 27–29 May 1847 between MCC and Oxford University, William Hillyer completed the first recorded "match double" of 100 runs and ten wickets in an important match, scoring 26 and 83 and taking thirteen wickets.
 The feat was not accomplished again until 1859 by V. E. Walker.
 Since then, it has been accomplished numerous times, most frequently by W. G. Grace.

 In 1850, John Wisden bowled all ten batsmen in one innings, playing for North v South at Lord's.

-On 27 July 1852, John Sherman made his final top-class appearance for Manchester v.
+On 27 July 1852, John Sherman made his final important appearance for Manchester v.
 Sheffield at Hyde Park, Sheffield.
 His career had spanned 44 seasons from his debut at Lord's on 20 September 1809 when he played for Beauclerk's XI v.
 Ladbroke's XI.
-His was the longest top-class career span, equalled only by W. G. Grace.
+His was the longest career span, equalled only by W. G. Grace.

 On 21, 22 & 23 July 1859, V. E. Walker of Middlesex, playing for England v.
 Surrey at The Oval, took all ten wickets in the Surrey first innings and followed by scoring 108 in the England second innings, having been the not out batsman in the first (20*).
 He took a further four wickets in Surrey's second innings.
 England won by 392 runs.

 Rules and equipment history

 In 1846, Lord's introduced the Telegraph Score Board, and scorecards were sold for the first time.
 The first mowing machinery were employed on cricket fields around 1850, but sheep were still utilized at Lord's for many years after that.
 The simple wicket-keeping gloves gave way to the now-famous cushioned gauntlets.
 The follow-on differential was lowered to 80 in 1854.
 (60 in a one-day match).

 Jem Grundy became the first player to be given out handled the ball when playing for MCC v Kent at Lord's in 1857.

 In 1859, the earliest reference has been found of a hat being presented to a bowler who had taken wickets with three successive deliveries, hence hat-trick.

-On 26 August 1862, Surrey played against an England XI at The Oval.
+On 26 August 1862, Surrey played against an England Eleven at The Oval.
 Edgar Willsher of England was no-balled six times in succession by John Lillywhite (son of William Lillywhite) for bowling with his hand above the shoulder.
 For some years previously, Willsher and others had bowled in this way and the incident at The Oval put the issue into context.
-The drama was exaggerated when Willsher and the other eight professionals in the England team walked off the field.
+The drama was exaggerated when Willsher and the other eight England professionals walked off the field.
 Play continued next day but with a replacement umpire.
-Compared with the introduction of roundarm, this controversy was short-lived and overarm bowling was legalised in 1864.
+Relative to the introduction of roundarm, this controversy was short-lived and overarm bowling was legalised in 1864.